Jason Howland

 Jason Howland is a musical theatre composer, playwright, conductor, music director, and producer.
 In 2015, he won the Grammy Award for Best Musical Theater Album for his work producing the cast recording of Beautiful: The Carole King Musical.
 He also wrote the music for the Broadway musical Little Women.
+He was a producer on the 2023 musical Shucked, for which he earned nominations for the Tony Award for Best Orchestrations, Drama Desk Award for Outstanding Orchestrations, and the Grammy Award for Best Musical Theater Album.

 Biography

-Howland was born June 16, 1971, in Concord, Massachusetts, and grew up in Williamstown, Massachusetts (Little Women is set in New England).
+Howland was born June 16, 1971, in Concord, Massachusetts, and grew up in Williamstown, Massachusetts.
 As a teenager, he attended Berkshire Ensemble for the Theatre Arts (a camp for aspiring musical-theatre composers and librettists).

 While at Williams College, he was called to be an intern on the 1992 Vivian Matalon workshop of Jekyll & Hyde and worked his way up, becoming friendly with both composer Frank Wildhorn and arranger James Raitt, and eventually became the music director and conductor of the 1997 Broadway production.

 In 2002, Howland wrote a play with Larry Pellegrini called Blessing in Disguise which premiered Off-Broadway.